mkashirin/filez/README.md

 ```

 After completing the above steps, the binary will be located in the
 "zig-out/bin/" directory.
 That concludes the process.
+Consider different
+`zig build` modes for embedded systems.

 ## Usage